shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Well, that sucks, but we can’t go after it tonight.”

 “Think about what that *means*, Wryonin.
 The cats are going to have access to a powerful heirloom that lets them see through walls. *See through walls!* Imagine how much *intel* they could gather with it.
-Imagine what kind of a *tactical* and *strategic* advantage that they could have against us with that.”
+Imagine the *tactical* and *strategic* advantage that would give them.”

 Wryonin’s tail swished and his eyes narrowed.
 “You want to risk your hide chasing some dumb heirloom?”